iipc/warc-specifications/specifications/warc-http2/index.md

 Therefore this document proposes a mechanism for storing HTTP/2 requests and responses in their semantically equivalent HTTP/1.1 form and defines an extension WARC header field recording the original protocol version.
+It also defines a new 'push-promise' to hold the new server to client PUSH\_PROMISE message introduced by HTTP/2.

 Future versions of these extensions may specify how extra HTTP/2-specific information may be optionally encoded in extension fields or metadata records.